 \subsection{Attractive gravitational interaction}

-Hard rods in continuum with gravitational attraction has been investigated in different ensemble in the context of studying gravitational collapse \cite{Kumar/Miller:2017,Champion:2015,Youngkins/Miller:2000} and it also important for studying effects of gravity on phase transtions in colloids \cite{Bakhti/Muller:2021} where the spherical symmetry of the gravitational interactions reduce any higher dimensional system to an effective one dimensional system but with structures different from the true one dimensional system.
-Analytical expression of the partition function and some other thermodynamic quantities have been worked out in \cite{Champion:2015,Jang/etal:2017}.
+System of hard rods in continuum with gravitational attraction has been investigated in the different ensemble in the context of studying gravitational collapse \cite{Kumar/Miller:2017,Champion:2015,Youngkins/Miller:2000}.
+Analytical expressions of the partition function and some other thermodynamic quantities have been worked out in \cite{Champion:2015,Jang/etal:2017}.
 Here, we consider the lattice version of this system where the rods are distributed on a lattice of L sites.
 The rods interact through an attractive two-body gravitational potential of the form

 with